Restore damaged or missing teeth

 Restore damaged or missing teeth with dental crowns and bridges Melbourne from Carnegie Dental Group

 If you have a severely damaged tooth, dental crowns are often the most effective restorative dental treatment available.
-While fillings, inlays and onlays are good for treating decay, while dental crowns protect a structurally weak tooth from further damage.
+Fillings, inlays and onlays are good for treating smaller defects but crowns protect and strengthen the remaining tooth structure.

 Reasons for needing dental crowns Melbourne include:

 Keeping a natural tooth is better for your oral health

 A natural tooth is important for more than just eating and speaking and looking good.
 Loss of a tooth can lead to resorption of your jaw bone.
 It can also lead to a change in the balance of forces within your mouth, allowing teeth to drift into this space.
 This can lead to crooked teeth and a bad bite.
 By protecting a tooth with a dental crown, not only do you help prevent the need for a tooth to be extracted, you are also looking after your overall oral health.

 Dental crowns can be made from a variety of materials.
 Modern materials such as Emax and Zirconia have largely superseded older materials such as gold and porcelain.
 Nowadays crowns are digitally (CADCAM) designed and printed and subsequently bonded onto your teeth.
 The superior materials and process leads to a better looking and more durable restoration.

 If maintained appropriately, dental crowns can last 10+ years.
 We recommend regular check ups so the health of your restorations and overall oral health can be maintained (monitored).

 A dental bridge is essentially 2 or more crowns fused together to anchor the replacement of a missing tooth.